antrea-io/antrea/docs/feature-gates.md

 `L7FlowExporter` enables users to export application-layer flow data using Pod or Namespace annotations.
 Refer to this [document](network-flow-visibility.md#l7-visibility) for more information.

 #### Requirements for this Feature

+- Linux Nodes only.

+### BGPPolicy

+`BGPPolicy` allows users to initiate BGP process on selected Kubernetes Nodes and advertise Service IPs (e.g., ClusterIPs, ExternalIPs, LoadBalancerIPs), Pod IPs and Egress IPs to remote BGP peers, providing a flexible mechanism for integrating Kubernetes clusters with external BGP-enabled networks.

+#### Requirements for this Feature